 - Management software helps complete administrative tasks within the insurance industry.
 Plan on spending $50-$300 per month to access the software’s features.

 If you already own a van, why not transport people to work, the airport, and other locations?
 You could also use the vehicle to help people move or provide services to seniors.
-In addition to licensing and insurance costs already mentioned for other professions, here you have a breakdown of the cost of starting a business in transportation:
+In addition to licensing and insurance start up costs already mentioned for other professions, here you have a breakdown of the cost of starting a business in transportation:

 - Assuming you already own your van, you’ll have ongoing maintenance expenses to service the vehicle.
 Budget $300-$500 per month to allow for unexpected repairs.